-Free range chickens are chickens which are raised on pasture and allowed to feed themselves on a normal diet of grass and bugs.
+Free-range chickens are chickens that are raised on pasture and allowed to feed themselves on a normal diet of grass and bugs.
 They are free to range over the ground, out in the sunshine and fresh air, eating what they choose.
-They may eat some commercial grain based food, but they are not confined in cages.
+They may eat some commercial grain-based food, but they are not confined in cages.

 A reader named Bill sent me some information about “broiler” chickens, and I’m including his comments to consider.
 Bill raised broiler chickens which are specifically bred to provide meat, and he says these birds do not range at all because they are too heavy.
 My thought on these birds is that I wouldn’t call these chickens “natural”, because evolution wouldn’t produce a chicken which was too heavy to be mobile.

 But I’m including the information as an FYI, as I hadn’t considered these kinds of birds, and I thank Bill for the information.
 The next time I’m at my health food store and see a label for “free-range chicken from broiler chickens”, I’ll have to consider that these birds probably didn’t eat many bugs.